 Our 5 acres of MOFGA certified organic gardens provide shoppers with the finest vegetables and culinary herbs, as well as offering blooming lupines & other perennials in recycled plant pots.
 We offer many unusual items including garden seeds, grapes, fiddleheads, gobo, celeriac, and dried herbs and heirloom tomatoes.
 Visit our gardens and greenhouse anytime, or come to our annual guided farm tour on the second Sunday in July, noon to 4pm.

-We plan on attending market on Saturdays only from June through October.
+We plan on attending market on Saturdays from June through October and all the Tuesday markets.
 We're also at the Dover Cove and Brewer Farmers' Markets.

 At the Wickett Farm we have 75 acres of land and two acres of edible harvest land where we grow a variety of mixed vegetables and fruit trees.
 We also raise healthy herford cows that eat off the land.
 We will be offering fresh picked vegetables and lean grass-fed beef at the market.

 We'll be at market on Tuesdays and Saturdays from March through November.

 Worcester’s Wild Blueberries harvest 35 acres of wild low bush blueberries providing our valued customers with a clean, tasty, healthy and truly Maine product.
 We pride ourselves in producing blueberries that are of the highest quality and ready